msu/csci-432-fall2022/project/part2.md

 # CSCI Project, Part 1

-In today's class (14 October 2022), you will work in a small group to investigate an algorithm.
+In today's class (Friday, 14 October 2022), you will work in a small group to investigate an algorithm.
 In particular, you will step through the algorithm in detail for a small example.